Skip to content

 Explicitly inserting data into an `AUTO_RANDOM` column behaves the same as with an `AUTO_INCREMENT` column, so you also need to clear the auto-increment ID cache.
 For more details, see [Clear the auto-increment ID cache](/auto-increment.md#clear-the-auto-increment-id-cache).

-When you insert explicit values into an `AUTO_RANDOM` column in a multi-instance TiDB deployment, ID collisions might occur, similar to an `AUTO_INCREMENT` column.
-Errors occur when the explicitly inserted ID conflicts with the internal counter that TiDB uses for automatic ID generation.
+When you insert data with explicit values into an `AUTO_RANDOM` column in a deployment with multiple TiDB server instances, potential ID collisions can occur, similar to an `AUTO_INCREMENT` column.
+If explicit inserts happen to use ID values that conflict with the internal counter TiDB uses for automatic generation, this can lead to errors.

 You can run the `ALTER TABLE` statement to set `AUTO_RANDOM_BASE=0` to clear the auto-increment ID cache on all TiDB nodes in the cluster.
 For example:

-The collision happens as follows: each `AUTO_RANDOM` ID consists of random bits and an auto-incrementing part.
+Here's how the collision can happen: each `AUTO_RANDOM` ID consists of random bits and an auto-incrementing part.
 TiDB uses an internal counter for this auto-incrementing part.
 If you explicitly insert an ID where the auto-incrementing part matches the counter's next value, a duplicate key error might occur when TiDB later attempts to generate the same ID automatically.
 For more details, see [AUTO_INCREMENT Uniqueness](/auto-increment.md#uniqueness).

-In a single TiDB instance, this issue does not occur because the node automatically adjusts its internal counter when processing explicit insertions, preventing any future collisions.
-However, in a multi-instance TiDB deployment, each node maintains its own cache of IDs, which needs to be cleared after explicit insertions to prevent collisions.
-You can clear the unallocated cached IDs and avoid collisions using one of the following options.
+With a single TiDB instance, this issue doesn't occur because the node automatically adjusts its internal counter when processing explicit insertions, preventing any future collisions.
+In contrast, with multiple TiDB nodes, each node maintains its own cache of IDs, which needs to be cleared to prevent collisions after explicit insertions.
+To clear these unallocated cached IDs and avoid potential collisions, you have two options:

 ### Option 1: Automatically rebase (Recommended)